jprevo/canard-break/README.md

 Please refactor the LastAccess component so the funny messages and their delay are stored in an external json file.
 Create a service for last access, similar to cat and jokeService for loading the messages with fetch.

 > J'ai du modifier le chemin vers lastAccessConfig.json et rajouter le CopyWebpackPlugin à webpack

+Reduse the size of the joke font, and center the last access text.
+Also make the website dark mode by default.

+> OK

+Add a new button to add a note, that will display a textarea where the user can leave a note.
+The content of the note should be save in localStorage and displayed back the user returns.